jamesmdavies88/tech_test/readme.md

 * pytest_runtest_setup
     * This hook runs before each test (whether it is frontend or backend) and created a log file for the test, the logfile is held in the report_evidence folder of the framework.
 This logfile is then available to be attached to the allure report upon test completion.
 Holding log files like this locally, means that we can marry up the logfile back to 3rd party test management tools (like Xray), where we might want to send the logfiles after a test run has complete (along with any other results/screenshots/files)
 * pytest_runtest_makereport
     * This runs after each test, it checks to see whether the test context has a webdriver in it, if it does - and an exception is present, its takes a screenshot of the browser running, so that the report is furnished with a screenshot at the point of failure.
-This also attaches the logfile to the Allure report
+This also attaches the logfile to the Allure report.
+This hook acts as a universal exception handler for each test and logs out specific data relating to the exception and can be expanded easily and will be used for every test we run
 * pytest_addoption
     * This allows us to set a custom parameter to be used in our pytest run command.
 For us, this allows us to set what environment we want the frontend tests to run in (Chrome/Firefox/All etc)
 * pytest_generate_tests
     * This dynamically orchestrates our 'setup' fixture which holds our webdriver logic, based on the parameter provided to the run command
 * setup
     * This is our 'setup' fixture which passes the correct webdriver to the frontend tests.
-As part of our webdriver setup, we use the webdriver_manager python package, this automatically retrieves the correct webdriver version for the version of the browser our local machine uses, and also handles getting the correct webdriver for any Chrome/Firefox nodes it encounters when running in the container.
+As part of our webdriver setup, we use the webdriver_manager python package, this automatically retrieves the correct webdriver version for the version of the browser our local machine uses, and also handles getting the correct webdriver for any Chrome/Firefox nodes it encounters when running in the container

 ### Frontend Tests
 Frontend tests are held in the `tests/frontend_tests` folder, as per the pytest standards.
 Test data, if needed, is also held in the `data` folder.
 Tests are either parametrized with the test data, or the test data is loaded directly in the test, depending on the need of the test.